 We believe we are here to provide a more secure and positive future for Rebecca and her friends.
 This residential home will house men and women affected by disabilities.
 The Homestead will become the residence and training facility for developmentally disabled adults who will contribute to the daily operations of the farm.
 The solution lies in the continued training and support for this special target audience.
 Their pride of ownership in living in and operating the Homestead as a self-sufficient lifestyle through hospitality and farming will help to provide peace of mind for their family’s as well.

-To make a secure donation in support of Rebecca’s Homestead, please click the yellow button to navigate to PayPal’s secure website.
+To make a secure donation in support of Rebecca’s Homestead, please click the red button to navigate to our secure donation page.

 If you would like more information, please reach out to us below: